-Compound: A substance that combines two or more different elements through the formation of chemical bonds.
+Compound: A compound is a substance that combines two or more different elements through the formation of chemical bonds.

-Ion: Formed when an atom/molecule loses or gains electrons.
+Ion: An ion is formed when an atom/molecule loses or gains electrons.
 This gives it an overall charge - a positive charge if it has lost at least one electron and a negative charge if it has gained at least one electron.